capps096github/Cephas-Bricks/xephas_app/README.md

 # xephas_app

+This one was discontinued and transferred to its own separate repo named as [xephas_app](https://)

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)

 A starter app template that has been designed by Xephas as per his coding style when he's creating new apps for projects he's working on